Kyome22/GitGrass/README.md

 <!-- # Short Description -->

-GitHub Contributions Checker on the macOS menubar or iOS widget.
+GitHub Contributions Checker on the macOS menubar.

 <!-- # Badges -->